Generic Name: tocilizumab (TOE si LIZ oo mab)

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using tocilizumab, and avoid coming into contact with anyone who has recently received a live vaccine.
-There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using tocilizumab.
+The vaccine may not work as well during this time, and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Tocilizumab side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; chest pain, difficulty breathing, feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficulty breathing, feeling like you might pass out; swelling of your face, lips, tongue, or throat.